apiotrow/apiotrow.github.io/_posts/2014-08-19-Gravity-and-Balance.md

 	}
 }
 }

-{% endhighlight %}
+</code></pre>

 Pretty beastly nested loop I have there.
 Don't act like you're not impressed.
 This is just a summary of the code.
 I left out all the butt-ugly GUI and PlayerPref junk.
 I didn't realize passing data from one scene to another was so easy in Unity.
 For a long time I thought Application.LoadLevelAdditive was the only way to preserve anything.
 That's a super ugly method, where you're forced to iteratively delete every object you don't want passed in to the level you're loading.
 PlayerPrefs allowed me to keep user inputs across level reloads.
 Hence, a brand new GUI to streamline the solar system creation process.

 This build is still buggy, but can generate some alright results if you mess with the settings enough.
 Not sure where I'm going to take this one.
-I may not find the orbital equlibrium I was seeking, but I think some cooler shit might spawn from it.
+I may not find the orbital equlibrium I was seeking, but I think some cooler stuff might spawn from it.

 <a href="https://rawgit.com/apiotrow/UnityExperiments/master/gravity/gravity.html"><img src="/assets/2014-08-19/orbitsc.png"></a>